-In December 2023, we announced that we, through the Operating Partnership, are commencing the DST Program to issue and sell up to a maximum aggregate offering amount of \$1.0 billion of DST Interests in specific DSTs holding one or more DST Properties.
-These DST Interests will be issued and sold to "accredited investors," as that term is defined under Regulation D promulgated by the SEC under the Securities Act, in the DST Offerings.
+In April 2024, we, through the Operating Partnership, commenced the DST Program to issue and sell up to a maximum aggregate offering amount of 1.0 billion of DST Interests in specific DSTs holding one or more DST Properties.
+These DST Interests will be issued and sold to "accredited investors," as that term is defined under Regulation D promulgated by the SEC under the Securities Act, in private placements exempt from registration pursuant to Section 4(a)(2) of the Securities Act (the "DST Offerings").

-Under the DST Program, each DST Property may be sourced from our real properties or from third parties, which will be held in a DST and subsequently leased back by a wholly owned subsidiary of the Operating Partnership in accordance with a certain master lease agreement.
+Under the DST Program, each DST Property may be sourced from our real properties or from third parties, which will be held in a DST are leased-back to a wholly owned subsidiary of the Operating Partnership on a long-term basis through January 2, 2031, unless sooner terminated pursuant to master lease agreements.
 Each master lease agreement will be guaranteed by the Operating Partnership, which will retain a FMV Option, giving it the right, but not the obligation, to acquire the DST Interests in the applicable DST from the investors in exchange for Operating Partnership units or cash, at the Operating Partnership's discretion.
 Such FMV Option shall be exercisable any time after two years from the closing of the applicable DST Offering.
 The Operating Partnership, in its sole and absolute discretion, may assign its rights in the FMV Option to a subsidiary, an affiliate, a successor entity to the Operating Partnership or the acquiror of a majority of the Operating Partnership's assets.
-After a one-year holding period, investors who acquire Operating Partnership units pursuant to the FMV Option generally have the right to cause the Operating Partnership to redeem all or a portion of their Operating Partnership units for, at our sole discretion, shares of our common stock, cash, or a combination of both.
+After a one-year holding period, investors who acquire Operating Partnership units pursuant to the FMV Option generally have the right to cause the

+Operating Partnership to redeem all or a portion of their Operating Partnership units for, at our sole discretion, shares of our common stock, cash, or a combination of both.

 We expect that the DST Program will give us the opportunity to expand and diversify our capital-raising strategies by offering what we believe to be an attractive investment product for investors that may be seeking like-kind replacement properties to complete tax-deferred exchange transactions under Section 1031 of the Code.
 Affiliates of the Advisor are expected to receive fees in connection with the sale of the DST Interests and the management of the DSTs.
 We intend to use the net offering proceeds from the DST Program to make investments in accordance with our investment strategy and policies, reduce our borrowings, repay indebtedness, fund the repurchase of shares of all classes of our common stock under our share repurchase plan and for other corporate purposes.
-As of March 21, 2024, we had not raised any proceeds from the DST Program.